Wick integrals: Non-Gaussian Wick product in Wiener chaos

 $\kappa[\I^2(f), \I^2(g)]$:

 $\kappa[\I^2(f), \I^2(g), \I^2(h)]$:

-The connectedness condition is moot in these cases (keeping non-flatness into account), and for total diagrams only becomes relevant with four or more rows.
-For partial diagrams, it already becomes relevant at level three, see the next example. \end{example}
+The connectedness condition is moot in the case of cumulants (keeping non-flatness into account), since for total diagrams it only becomes relevant with four or more rows.
+For partial diagrams, it already becomes relevant at level three.
+Passing to the change of chaos we also add the empty diagram corresponding to $\I^{2m}(f_1\odot\cdots\odot f_m)$.\\ $\I^2(f) \dia \I^2(g)$:

-\begin{example} Using the operators $A_{\cdot}$ we can also represent the change of chaos identity between $\dia$ the wick product built from the variables in the second chaos and $\dia_W$.\\ $\I^2(f) \dia \I^2(g)$:

 $\I^2(f) \dia \I^2(g) \dia \I^2(h)$:

 \end{example}